-For dough, use all butter and omit lard, if desired.
-You can use any tender fruit for this: plums, apricots, nectarines or cherries.
+For the dough, you can use all butter and omit the lard, if desired.
+I learned the trick of the Almond Layer from chef Jacques Pepin; it absorbs the juice from the fruit and prevents a soggy bottom crust.
+You can use any tender fruit for this: nectarines, plums, apricots or cherries.
 Local fruit in season is best.
-If using plums or apricots, double amount of sugar in filling.
-You can peel peaches by the old-fashioned method — plunging them in boiling water for a minute or two — or buy one of the excellent serrated peelers now available including the One-Touch battery-operated device I found at Canadian Tire.
-The latter method is easier and prevents the peaches from leaking juice.
+You can peel peaches (peeling is optional but is nice) by the old-fashioned method — plunging them in boiling water for a minute or two — or buy one of the excellent serrated peelers now available including the One-Touch battery-operated device I found at Canadian Tire.
 This makes a large pie — enough for a crowd and ideal for a summer gathering.

 2 cups all-purpose flour

 ¼ cup ground almonds